-k.
+j.
 Supply chain risks

-The Group has formulated a sustainability strategy, and each business has also set out its own focus areas and works continuously on a variety of sustainability issues.
-The tobacco business and the Processed Food Business in particular have "Supply Chain" as one of its focus areas, and appropriately maintaining and managing the supply chain is a significant matter for the continuation of business activities.
-The Group has expanded its business in various countries and regions in the world.
-It collaborates with stakeholders, such as suppliers, and works on procurement activities that take the environment and society into consideration.
+The Group has established a sustainability strategy underpinned by its materiality identified with respect to its business and wide range of stakeholders based on the 4S model, its management principle, and the JT Group Purpose.
+The Group has identified "responsible supply chain management" in the Group's materiality, underpinned by its awareness that appropriately maintaining and managing the supply chain is a significant matter for the continuation of its business activities.
+In various countries and regions in the world where the Group has expanded its business, it collaborates with stakeholders, such as suppliers, and works on procurement activities that take the environment and society into consideration.
 However, in the event that environmental or human rights issues occur or laws and regulations are violated in the supply chain, the Group's business performance could be negatively affected due to factors such as the impairment or decline of public trust in the Group.